-This course is run by West London Teaching School Alliance (WLTSA) as Provider in partnership with (and accredited by) UCL (Institute of Education).
+This course is run by West London Teaching School Alliance (WLTSA) in partnership with (and accredited by) UCL (Institute of Education).
 We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

 WLTTA enables you to choose your host school.
 Later, if there is a teaching vacancy and they want to retain you, you can be employed for the following year without the post being advertised.
 By becoming a WLTTA trainee, all our schools could employ you this way and we operate a pool.

 Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.

 You would enrol at the university and attend the same university sessions with those who applied directly through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
 WLTSA selects a second contrasting school for your ‘away’ placement.

 UCL draws on current research to inform a student’s psychology and social science teaching, encouraging them to engage with recent debates, literature and policy.
 Our underlying aim is to develop students as reflective and highly skilled teachers.